 Her secret skill: I am conversational in French and Mandarin.
 I began taking French in middle school, and soon reached the highest level they offered in high school— then I took Mandarin.
 I studied abroad in China and lived with a family that spoke no English.
 I really enjoyed it, and my academic and personal interest in East Asia has since taken on a life of its own.

 What the scholarship means to her: Mario Lopez in Admissions came and spoke at Spelman during my senior year.
 Frankly, I didn’t pay much attention because at that point I was applying for jobs and putting off law school.
-Ironically though, that semester I was working for a tax attorney who graduated from UC Hastings.
-After I stopped the job search and committed to law school, I passed a flyer for UC Hastings posted on my department’s bulletin and put two and two and two together.
+Ironically though, that semester I was working for a tax attorney who graduated from UC Law SF.
+After I stopped the job search and committed to law school, I passed a flyer for UC Law SF posted on my department’s bulletin and put two and two and two together.
 So I feel very fortunate and grateful to be part of this inaugural year of the scholarship.

 Name: 1L Genessa Nabors

 Why she’s at UC Law SF: In my junior year at Howard, I took a business law class.
 The material was pretty provocative, and it became the only class that I was genuinely interested in and found myself engaged with.
 The following year I took some pre-law classes, including a technical writing course.
 I’ve always loved to write, and I loved the challenge of taking complicated concepts and simplifying them.

 What drives her: A desire to help others, particularly people of color, in a way that no one else can.
 Not to say that I’m the smartest person on the planet, but everyone thinks differently; my particular perspective could highlight something someone else would overlook.

 Her favorite course so far: I’ve actually been pleasantly surprised.
 I love all my professors.
 I really appreciate Professor Emily Murphy, who teaches Contracts.
 She’s brilliant, funny, encouraging, supportive, and never makes anyone feel dumb.